 Your network is built to handle a certain amount of traffic.
 Once that volume is exceeded, you have network congestion or a bottleneck.
 Each new computer adds an additional source of network traffic.
 A congested network can’t keep up with the processing requirements of all those network requests, so it slows down or even crashes, just like a congested freeway.

 Bottlenecks occur during periods of high demand, like a video conference, and then recover, but that’s still a sign that your network is pushing its limits.

 Here’s the short list of common computer network congestion causes:

-The best way to prevent network congestion and downtime associated with it is to expand your network as you add computers, users, and devices to it.
-For example, if you’re considering switching from a traditional PBX to a VoIP phone system, your computer network will need to be upgraded to handle all of that extra traffic.
+As you add computers, users, and devices to your network, upgrade it.
+For example, if you switch from a traditional PBX to a VoIP phone system, your network will need to be upgraded to handle all of that extra traffic.

-You’ll also want to implement a reliable computer security system into your network to detect and prevent Distributed Denial of Service attacks and other network intrusions.
+It’s also vital that you upgrade your computer security system to protect your network from Distributed Denial of Service attacks and other network intrusions.